ScarlocNebelwandler/PractiseStreak/README.md

-# PracticeStreak
+# PractiseStreak
-A simple program to encourage daily practice of a musical instrument.
+A simple program to encourage daily practise of a musical instrument.